jorritfolmer/puppet-splunk/README.md

 1. By default Splunk already uses its own CA (1024 bits) that is used to create and sign the certificate for the 8089/tcp management port and 8000/tcp web interface: /opt/splunk/etc/auth/ca.pem.
 However, since everyone can grab the key from a Splunk trial download, it's an unlikely candidate for real production use.
 2. Because there is already a Puppet CA in place, this module reuses the client key (4096 bits) and client certificate signed by the Puppet CA.

+By default, the Splunk module doesn't manage the state of the splunk service, except configure to start Splunk or Splunkforwarder at boot time.
+However, if you do want Puppet to interfere while performing a cluster rolling restart or an indexer restart, have a look at the `service` parameter.

 ### Example 1: